The quality of the information you provide for your accountant can enhance, or limit, their ability to help you, explains Sarah Daly.

 For many business owners, their accountant is their most trusted advisor.
 Usually, your accountant is the one person who really understands your business and is your first port of call for advice on everything from dealing with the bank and Revenue, to raising finance, growing the business and planning for succession.

 However, your accountant relies to a great extent on the information that you provide to him or her.
 So, if that information is incomplete, inaccurate or out of date, it can have a significant impact on your accountant’s ability to help you.
-This is one of reason why many accountants encourage their clients to hire a bookkeeper or outsource their accounting to specialist service providers like GroForth.
+This is one of the reasons why many accountants encourage their clients to hire a bookkeeper or outsource their accounting to specialist service providers like GroForth.

 Timely, accurate financial information